Climate change

 Arc’teryx

-Arc’teryx will reduce its absolute Scope 1 and 2 GHG emissions by 65% by 2030, from the base year of 2018.
-This means reducing emissions at Arc’teryx headquarters, its Canadian production facility, and its global retail stores.
-The brand’s commitment to science-based targets also includes a reduction of Scope 3 GHG emissions by 65%, by 2030, from the base year of 2018.
+In 2020, Arc’teryx was one of the first outdoor brands to commit to science-based targets to reduce their emissions intensity by 2030.
+Arc’teryx will reduce its absolute Scope 1 and 2 GHG emissions by 90% by 2030, from the base year of 2022.
+This means reducing emissions at Arc’teryx headquarters, its Canadian production facility, its fleet vehicle, and its global retail stores.
+The brand’s commitment to science-based targets also includes a reduction of Scope 3 GHG emissions by 42%, by 2030, from the base year of 2022.
 This means reducing the carbon emissions per unit of value added to its business value chain.
 This includes emissions related to all of the company’s materials, products, factories, mills, shipping, and distribution centers.

 Arc’teryx reports annually on its progress towards these targets in the Arc’teryx Climate Report.
 Since 2020, Arc’teryx has been purchasing electricity produced with 100% renewable energy for all its own operations, including all retail stores.